karthik-maddukuri/do-as-i-do/README.md

 * `02_Make_target_OpenPose.ipynb` - The target subject was obtained from a [Sneha Desai Choreography](https://www.youtube.com/watch?v=etG1e8iPxzU).
 Repeat the same steps again as of Step 1.
 Now, the pose stick frames are saved in `data_transfer/test_A` and the real image frames are saved in `data_transfer/test_B`.

-* `03_Training.ipynb` - This is the initial training process and the parameters for the model can be set in `config/train_opt.py`.
+* `03_Training.ipynb` - This initial training process and the parameters for the model can be set in `config/train_opt.py`.
 The entire duration for training the model depends on the number of images.
 In this case, the elapsed time was around **1 hr 17 min**.
 The results are saved in `checkpoints/Poses`.
 The html file in `checkpoints/Poses/web/index.html` can be used to visualize the poses in a better way.
 Try to open the html file in an editor for better visulaization.

 * `04_Testing.ipynb` - This the cross validation step.
 It takes the images from `dataset_test/train_A`.
 We also see the results of losses in each epoch here.
 The results of this notebook can be found in `checkpoints/Poses_test`.
 Similarly from the above step, preview the html file for better visualization.